mingyaulee/Blazor.BrowserExtension/README.md

 2. Blazor.BrowserExtension.Build (in this repository) - Adds build target and tasks to the project.

 ## How to use this package

+> **Important for v0.\*.\*:**<br />
+> This package is still in pre-release stage so the versioning does not comply with semantic versioning.
+Feature and bug fix increments the patch version and breaking change increments the minor version.
+So be sure to check the release note before upgrading between minor version.

 1. Run `dotnet new --install Blazor.BrowserExtension.Template`.
 0. Run `dotnet new browserext --name <ProjectName>` to initialize a new project with the template.
 0. Change the working directory into the newly created project directory.